philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.3.0 =
+* NEW: Added setting to set initial state (open or closed) of individual accordion items on page load
+* Now compatible up to WordPress 4.5

 = 2.2.6 =
 * FIXED: Scroll offset was ignored when an accordion was linked to from another page